How healthy eating and healthy relationships with food benefit mental wellness

 Fueled by nutritious meals and snacks, children can also cope more easily with stress, better manage their emotions, and improve sleep habits.

-Here you'll find ways to nurture healthy eating habits and encourage healthy relationships with food that can last a lifetime.
+Eating well is also about having healthy attitudes and behaviours around food and eating.
+Here you'll find ways to encourage positive relationships with food and nurture healthy eating habits that can help improve well-being.
 The whole family can enjoy lasting benefits!

 Answers from a Dietitian